 Now that you have considered the frame and seating support, it is time to look at what kind of filling is used for the cushions.

 - The most common filling is high-density polyurethane.
 The higher the density, the firmer the cushion will be.
 Foam can be wrapped in softer material or cotton to make it softer.
 Dacron-wrapped foam is the cheapest option, but it won’t last as long.

 - Make sure that you are getting high-density foam because lesser-quality foam can start breaking down pretty quickly, causing sags, and the fabric does not stay taut when that happens.

 - If you want a really soft seat, consider down cushions.
 These are considered to be the premium choice, and as you might imagine they are also among the most expensive.
 High-quality cushions have down-proof ticking under the upholstery fabric to prevent feathers from poking through.
 Cushions filled just with down are high-maintenance and can need daily attention.

 - Down used in combination with other materials is also a good option but also another expensive option.
 Pads made out of a Dacron polyester fiber and down, known as Blendown pads, are wrapped around high-density foam.

 - These pads can also be used with springs that have been wrapped up in foam.
 High-density foam surrounds the springs, which are then wrapped in down pads.
-The result is a soft surface with a strong, resilient support inside.
+The result is a soft surface with strong, resilient support inside.
 This is a good option because the cushions do not lose their shape easily.